-- Take note of leave policy and working hours below.
-While its flexible, in general, you are expected to be available during work-hours in the lab.
+- Take note of leave policy and working hours.
+While it is flexible, in general, you are expected to be available during work-hours in the lab.
 Discuss if you prefer something else with me if they help your style and productivity.

-- Take initiatives to make the lab a fun and a better place for everyone.
+- Take initiatives to make the lab fun and a better place for everyone.